EvansWinner/evanswinner.github.io/index.md

 is way more interesting than me.
 She is a computational biologist turned data curator and R hacker.
 My son, Taavi, is also way more interesting than me.
-He is nine years old and likes paleontology and Minecraft.
+He is ten years old and likes paleontology and Minecraft.

 ## Web Log